fontforge/fontforge/doc/sphinx/ui/dialogs/validation.rst

 * All paths must be drawn in a consistent direction.
 Clockwise for external paths, anti-clockwise for internal paths.
-(Actually PostScript requires the exact opposite, but FontForge reverses PostScript contours when it loads them so that everything is consistant internally -- and reverses them again when it saves them, of course).
+(Actually PostScript requires the exact opposite, but FontForge reverses PostScript contours when it loads them so that everything is consistent internally -- and reverses them again when it saves them, of course).
 * There may be no flipped references (this is a special case of the above, a flipped reference will have its contours drawn in the wrong direction).